-A vibrant economy is important for health and wellbeing; employment and socio-economic status are fundamentally linked to health.
+Employment and socio-economic status are fundamentally linked to health.
 For individuals, long-term worklessness is harmful to both mental and physical health.
 For communities a vibrant economy also helps to deliver essential health, care and wellbeing services that enables participation by everyone.